 Table of Contents

-In this article, we will discuss major features, differences, and similarities of the open-source monitoring tools known as Prometheus and Graphite.
+In this article, we will discuss the major features, differences, and similarities of the open-source monitoring tools known as Prometheus and Graphite.
 We will then dive into how you can benefit from MetricFire’s hosted Prometheus and Graphite.
 Lastly, we will explain why, given the choice, hosted Graphite could be a better monitoring option for you.

 MetricFire provides comprehensive monitoring solutions with Hosted Prometheus and Hosted Graphite.
-You can use our products with minimal configuration to gain in-depth insight about your resources.
+You can use our products with minimal configuration to gain in-depth insight into your resources.
 If you would like to learn more about it, please book a demo with us, or sign on to the free trial today.

 What are Prometheus and Graphite

 Before talking about the benefits of hosted Prometheus and Graphite, let’s first find out about both monitoring platforms and their differences.